-Depending on market conditions and investors' appetite for government-guaranteed bonds (GGBs), Dexia group's access to the market could nevertheless prove more difficult than expected, which would compel it to rely on alternative measures, including resorting to the emergency liquidity assistance from the central banks (BNB and Banque de Fance), resulting in higher funding costs.
-The most recent update of the business plan reflects surplus liquidity over the life of the plan, without recourse to the emergency liquidity assistance.
-The state-guaranteed debt issued by Dexia group qualifies as a level 1 asset in the calculation of the liquidity coverage ratio, which supports financial institutions' appetite for GGBs and helps keep the average cost of state-guaranteed debt low.
+Depending on market conditions and investors' appetite for government-guaranteed bonds (GGBs), Dexia group's access to the market could nevertheless prove more difficult than expected, which would compel it to rely on alternative measures, including resorting to the emergency liquidity assistance from the central banks (National Bank of Belgium and Banque de France), resulting in higher funding costs.
+The most recent update of the business plan reflects surplus liquidity over the life of the plan, without recourse to the emergency liquidity assistance^Z. The state-guaranteed debt issued by Dexia group qualifies as a level 1 asset in the calculation of the liquidity coverage ratio, which supports financial institutions' appetite for GGBs and helps keep the average cost of state-guaranteed debt low.
 This mitigates the fact that Dexia group is still operating with relatively high funding gaps.

 Besides guaranteed debt, Dexia group is still using secured funding as a cost-effective way to finance its assets, including transactions based on assets not eligible for central bank refinancing.
-Total secured funding amounted to around €12 billion in 2020 or 17% of total funding.
+Total secured funding amounted to around €12 billion at the end of June 2021 or 19% of total funding.

 In line with the wind-down plan, which foresaw a progressive replacement of central bank funding by new state-guaranteed issuances, Dexia group has discontinued its recourse to ECB funding since year-end 2017.
-The termination from 31 December 2021 onwards of the access to the Eurosystem monetary operations by banks in wind-down ^I (outside recourse to emergency liquidity assistance) will therefore have limited implications for Dexia group's orderly wind-down process.
+The termination from 31 December 2021 onwards of the access to the Eurosystem monetary operations by banks in wind-down 8 (outside recourse to emergency liquidity assistance) will therefore have no implication for Dexia group's orderly wind-down process.
 Consequently, Dexia group could not participate in the TLTRO III launched by the ECB following the coronavirus outbreak.

-As of year-end 2020, the group's liquidity coverage ratio was 222% (versus 238% as of year-end 2019), and its liquidity reserve amounted to €18.5 billion, of which €9.9 billion were deposits with central banks (€19.4 billion as of the end of December 2019, of which €9.2 billion were with central banks).
+As of the end of June 2021, the group's liquidity coverage ratio was 245% (versus 222% as of year-end 2020), and its liquidity reserve amounted to \in 16.6 billion, of which \in 10.7 billion were deposits with central banks (\in 18.5 billion as of the end of December 2020, of which \notin 9.9 billion were with central banks).

-These elements are reflected in our Combined Liquidity score.
-The Funding Structure score is adjusted upwards by nine notches to baa3 to account for the fact that a significant part of Dexia group's wholesale funding is State guaranteed hence less confidence sensitive.
+These elements are reflected in an assigned Combined Liquidity score of b1.
+The Funding Structure score is adjusted upwards by nine notches to baa3 to account for the fact that a significant part of Dexia group's wholesale funding is State-guaranteed and hence less confidence sensitive.
 The Liquid Resources score is adjusted downwards by nine notches to caa3 to take into account the fact that a large portion of Dexia group's assets is encumbered to secure funding.
-These adjustments result in a b1 Combined Liquidity score.